 - The tea also helps reduce inflammation, boosts your immune system, and lowers cholesterol.

-- There is also ongoing research looking at possible links between green tea and Alzheimer’s disease, Parkinson’s disease, and dementia risk.
+- There is also ongoing research looking at possible links between Japanese green tea and Alzheimer’s disease, Parkinson’s disease, and dementia risk.
 Studies have shown the tea can protect against the nerve cell death that benchmarks these diseases.
 Moreover, green teas are rich in a nutrient called polyphenol, which is highly concentrated in plants and can help regenerate nerve cells.
 Science is cool!!!

-Overall, sencha and other green teas have a lot of benefits.
+Overall, Japanese sencha and other green teas have a lot of benefits.
 However, we would be remiss to portray it as all fine and dandy.
 There are also side effects to be aware of and popularly held myths.

 - A big green tea myth is that it is a perfect weight loss tool – it is often thought of as this fast working fat burner that will start to slim you down right away.
 We are sad to say, though, that it is not.
-While it can encourage fat burning, it certainly is not a magic potion.
+While it can encourage fat burning, it is not a magic potion.
 It needs to be paired with a healthy diet and active lifestyle to catalyze any change, and even then, its effects are long-term.
-However, we do not want to be full Debby Downers, so while green tea will not transform you overnight, it is a flavorful and low-calorie replacement for sugary beverage that can help guide you towards a healthier diet.
+However, we do not want to be full Debby Downers, so while matcha green tea will not transform you overnight, it is a flavorful and low-calorie replacement for a sugary beverage that can help guide you towards a healthier diet.

 In case this article has you ready to hit the ground running, Bokksu has a wide variety of sencha teas at the ready.
-Check out the Uogashi Meicha Sencha Tea, which is a flavorful and traditional sencha brew.
-There is also the Hoshu Tea, which is special as it comes from the Kagoshima prefecture, known for producing the best tasting and highest quality green tea.
+Check out the Sencha Koi San, a flavorful and traditional sencha brew.
+There is also the Okurikishima Tea, which is special as it comes from the Kagoshima prefecture, known for producing the best tasting and highest quality green tea.
 While iced tea is not something you would usually reach for when it is cold out, we could not go without mentioning the Satsumarche Mizudashicha Tea.
 This is a cold brew green tea made of a mix of sencha tea and matcha powder that results in an uplifting and flavorful drink.
 Perhaps you want to add some color to a gray winter day, or you are reminiscing about warm summer days; either way, this tea is for you.
 Whichever option you choose, we promise it will demonstrate the refreshing properties of sencha tea.